droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./qa/rpc-tests/blockchain.py - Tests the *gettxoutsetinfo* RPC functionality.

+./qa/rpc-tests/create_cache.py - Helper code that initializes the blockchain cache used by the QA tests. [*Assists with parallelized RPC tests, and added in 0.13*](https://github.com/bitcoin/bitcoin/pull/7972).

 ./qa/rpc-tests/decodescript.py - Tests the *decodescript* RPC functionality.

 ./qa/rpc-tests/disablewallet.py - Confirms that Core will work properly with the -disablewallet option.